- Judd Apatow

 - Release Date

 Stand-up comics make up a strange, moody group of people.
-Most have more problems that you might imagine—everything from depression to substance abuse.
-They tell jokes about their problems for the crowd’s benefit, and then they walk off stage back to their often miserable lives wherefrom they draw that humor.
-The laughter provides a high and they crave it like heroin, desperate for another hit so they can laugh away their troubles.
+Most have more problems than you might imagine—everything from depression to substance abuse.
+They tell jokes about their problems for the crowd’s benefit, and then they walk offstage back to their often miserable lives from which they draw that humor.
+The laughter provides a high, and they crave it like heroin, desperate for another hit so they can laugh away their troubles.
 This sad clown dynamic, an ebb and flow between the gloomy and the hilarious, provides the structure for Judd Apatow’s third film, Funny People.

-More substantial than his previous work on The 40-Year-Old Virgin and Knocked Up, Apatow has written and directed another film that’s both dirty-minded yet touching, but more so the latter.
-Except here the humor is merely the setting for an affecting drama about comedians.
-Their material is endlessly amusing, their chummy and sarcastic behavior toward one another riotous, but underneath that, Apatow emphasizes how the humor presents a façade.
-Think about Sam Kinison or Lenny Bruce, how clearly these were singular comic figures who offstage were complex personalities.
+More substantial than his previous work on The 40-Year-Old Virgin and Knocked Up, Apatow has written and directed another comedy that’s both dirty-minded yet touching, but it’s more the latter.
+Except here, the humor is merely the setting for an affecting drama about comedians.
+Their material is endlessly amusing, and their chummy and sarcastic behavior toward one another riotous.
+Yet underneath that, Apatow emphasizes how the humor presents a façade.
+Think about Sam Kinison or Lenny Bruce, how these were singular comic figures who, offstage, were complex personalities.
 Apatow considers such a personality and finds a wealth of emotional material.

 Adam Sandler plays George Simmons, a thinly veiled construct of himself.
 Simmons began as a stand-up but has since made millions starring in absurd blockbuster comedies, becoming every young act’s idol and aspiration.
 Simmons lives alone in his massive mansion with no close ties of any kind.
 When he learns that he might be dying, there’s no one there to comfort or care for him.
 He reaches into his past—shown through actual vintage tapes of Sandler’s stand-up career and home movies taken from when Apatow and Sandler were roommates—and decides to get back to his origins on the circuit.

 The film looks and feels like a drama, not a comedy.
 Shot by Academy Award-winning cinematographer Janusz Kaminski, whose work includes most of Steven Spielberg’s films in the last decade or so, the result is visually more somber than the brightness of your standard comedy.
-Funny People has touching insights on this bizarre subculture, largely populated by guys who talk about masturbating and their members way too much.
-But comparable to the raunchy films produced by Apatow, or his earlier directorial efforts, the dirty remarks are toned down for something more significant.
+Funny People has touching insights on this bizarre subculture, populated mainly by guys who talk about masturbating and their members way too much.
+But compared to the raunchy films produced by Apatow or his earlier directorial efforts, the dirty remarks are toned down for something more significant.
 Apatow and Sandler imbue a weighty, humanizing depth here, so those expecting a full-on laugh-riot will be sorely disappointed, perhaps even bummed.
-It’s a drama that just-so-happens to be about funny people.
-Certainly you’ll laugh from their shtick, but you’ll also see their jokes as veils for whatever hides beneath.
+It’s a drama that just so happens to be about funny people.
+Certainly, you’ll laugh at their shtick, but you’ll also see their jokes as veils for whatever hides beneath.